larsonjj/generator-neopolitan/README.md

 ### Included in every project
 - Built in preview server with [BrowserSync](http://www.browsersync.io/)
 - [.editorconfig](http://editorconfig.org/) for consistent coding styles within text editors
-- Automated build process that includes: compilation of preprocessors (Jade, Sass, etc), minification of CSS and HTML, uglification of Javascript, optimization of images, and processing of [usemin blocks](Usemin blocks)
+- Automated build process that includes: minification of Stylesheets, uglification of Javascript, and optimization of images.
 - [Sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) for JavaScript and Stylesheets
 - JavaScript Linting with [ESLint](http://eslint.org//)
 - ES6/2015 support out of the box using [Babel](https://babeljs.io/)